-Tanqueray Hayward Posted on October 7, 2020 by admin Tanqueray Hayward interview on Colourful Radio 11-October-2020 Born in Philadelphia in 1978, music was calling Hayward’s name from a very early age.
+Tanqueray Hayward Posted on by Tanqueray Hayward interview on Colourful Radio 11-October-2020 Born in Philadelphia in 1978, music was calling Hayward’s name from a very early age.
 Getting her first taste for the musical spotlight, Hayward started singing in church.
 Like many legendary singers before her, most notably: Whitney Houston, Patti LaBelle, and Aretha Franklin, the church provides the basics for soul singers when learning breath control, tone and confidence.
 Hayward has indeed taken notes and passed the class with flying colours.Growing up and finding her voice, Hayward spent many days and nights belting out the songs from her idols, including “Queen of Hip-Hop Soul”-Mary J. Blige, the pioneering gospel group, The Clark Sisters and the iconic gospel music great, the late Mahalia Jackson.After taking a leap of faith and resigning from a medical career, Hayward’s vocal potency landed her the opportunity to record background vocals for pop star Pink and open for internationally-acclaimed gospel artist Marvin Sapp in Philadelphia.
 In addition, Hayward has shared the stage with Carol Riddick, The Mighty Clouds of Joy, Cedric Napoleon (Pieces of a Dream), Mozaic Flow, Lee Williams and the Spiritual QC’s, The Joy Boyz and Shawn “Coco” McMillan just to name a few!Currently, Hayward is enjoying the experience of performing to sold-out crowds at renowned music venues throughout Philadelphia.
 Hayward’s vocal ability and stage presence are potent for all who dare to experience it without a filter.Hayward’s performances have been hailed as electrifying within the walls of the tabernacle as well as on stages of acclaimed live music venues.
 On any given evening, she exudes the gritty tenacity of Tina Turner paired with the sultry vulnerability of British-Nigerian renowned vocal enigma, Sade.With Hayward serving in the United States Navy, she learned valuable life lessons of self-discipline and an incredible work ethic which has naturally flowed over to her rising music career.
 As her fan base continues to grow, Hayward has her eyes set on the big picture.
 “I want to bring back the music that’s been missing, the music I grew up on!
 Good soul music” she said.
 “I have a passion for performing and I am working very hard at my craft so that one day I can be a successful recording artist.”Philadelphia’s contribution to rhythm and blues, soul and popular music is only rivalled by Detroit’s own Motown, which also birthed a plethora of iconic musical artists.
 Visionaries Gamble & Huff formed the famed Philadelphia International Records and created a sound known as “Philly Soul.”
 So much talent comes out of Philadelphia.
 From the rich and soul-stirring vocal talents of Patti LaBelle, Phyllis Hyman, Jill Scott and Jazmine Sullivan.
 To rap/hip-hop music pioneers, The Roots and DJ Jazzy Jeff & The Fresh Prince, the City of Brotherly Love’s musical influence is first-rate.Tanqueray Hayward’s artistic impact and contribution to the musical landscape of Philadelphia is now becoming undeniable.
 Currently recording her highly anticipated debut album, Hayward is working tirelessly to prove herself worthy to be mentioned in the company mentioned above.
 “One day soon” Hayward added.
 Well, that day is arriving real soon.